 to indicate a range of numbers.
 For information about how to represent a range of numbers

 Never place a space on either side of a hyphen except when using a suspended hyphen, in which case you can leave a space after (but not before) the hyphen.

 When two or more compound modifiers have a common base, you can keep the hyphens but leave out the base for all except the last modifier.
-In the following example, the base is "hour."
+In the following examples, the base is hour.

 Recommended: You can set up the system to scan for new files at one-, two-, or three-hour intervals.